apsteinmetz/startpipe/README.md

 ===========

-The goal of pipestarter is to provide an RStudio add-in for converting a variable name to an assignment string.
+The goal of pipestarter is to provide an RStudio add-in for converting a variable name to an assignment string commonly used to start pipe chains.
 The project framework was cloned from Ben Marwick’s “snakecaser”
 <https://github.com/benmarwick/snakecaser>